The-Contentious-Politics-Of-AI-Network/the-contentious-politics-of-ai-network.github.io/README.md

 We've compiled a list of books and papers to read more on why and how we should contest AI.

 ### Books
++ Bonini, T., & Treré, E. (2024).
+Algorithms of resistance: The everyday fight against platform power.
+Mit Press.
++ Hao, K. (2025).
+Empire of AI: Inside the reckless race for total domination.
+Random House.
 + McQuillan, D. (2022).
 Resisting AI: An anti-fascist approach to artificial intelligence.
 Policy Press.
++ Merchant, B. (2023).
+Blood in the machine: The origins of the rebellion against big tech.
+Hachette UK.

 ### Papers
 + Mansouri, M. I., & Bailey, D. J. (2025).
 How to be ‘anti-AI’in the 21st century: overcoming the inevitability narrative.
 Global Political Economy, 1-10.